Joost Crop / Unsplash

 AI chatbots like ChatGPT won’t replace content strategists but will make marketers’ content creation work more efficient and distinctive.

-A few of us recall when calculators were not allowed in class and we had to learn how to use a slide rule.
-Keeping track of decimal points in our head wasn’t anything we hadn’t learned from a Radio Shack dot-matrix display, though, so chemistry class simply became that much more of a slog.
-Communicators have reached the same point with ChatGPT, a calculator for words that many public relations agencies are still reluctant to embrace.
+A few of us recall when calculators were not allowed in school and we had to learn how to use a slide rule.
+Keeping track of decimal points in our head wasn’t as simple as reading from a Radio Shack dot-matrix display, which made chemistry class a slog.
+Now, we see old ways continue in communications despite the availability of ChatGPT, a calculator for words that many public relations agencies are still reluctant to embrace.

 Conversational artificial intelligence tools like OpenAI’s ChatGPT and its bot rivals—Google Bard and Microsoft Sydney among them—will not replace PR professionals but will make copywriting faster and focus content strategists on exploring unique brand values.
 That’s a win-win for us and our clients.
 The handy Tandy calculator eventually earned a place in the classroom and paved the way for laptops and tablets.
 The same is in store for AI, so it’s worth sharing some of what we’ve learned.